Enjoy the little things…

 - A new puppy

 - A pedicure

 - Soup on the stove

 - That first cup of coffee in the morning

 - Laundry that’s finished (or at least caught up)

 The Little Things Quote

-Also included with the printable quote, and brand new for 2021, is your very own gratitude list.
+Also included with the printable quote is your very own gratitude list.
 Download it and print a few to keep on hand.
 Store them in a handy place, maybe with your journal.
 When you have a bad day, or are worried, or wonder what life will throw at you next, take out a copy and start writing.
 Think of all the little things that make you smile, or bring you peace, or bring you joy.
 It’s very quick, and it’s a few minutes that you can take for yourself (which you definitely deserve.)
 When you’re finished, you will feel much better…and you will be reminded that life is good, and that no matter what, we all have something to be grateful for.

 Thank you so much for stopping by, and for your friendship.
 Until next time…